edng5/NEOS/README.md

 for the next generation.

 The reproduction of NEOS is done through crossover and mutation of the two parents during intersection in the environemnt.
 Only individuals of high fitness are able to mate or else they will be rejected.
-In addition, once NEOS become too old they will die off.
+In addition, once NEOS became too old they will die off.
 This poses possible obstacles to the success of the generation through spatial constraints, time, and elitism.
+In addition to mating within a generation, after each generation, the top 20% are selected in the population to create the next generation in the simulation.

-It is observed that the average fitness plateaus at generation 4 and in generation 6, the entire population dies off due to old age.
+It is observed that the average fitness greatly increases until generation 4 and drops off.
+At generation 6, the entire population dies off due to old age.
 The NEOS could have possibly reached a local optimum in terms of ability to eat food and once age and distance between fit individuals became too big, the ecosystem collapsed, leading to the end of the simulation.

 # Experiment Results